 First, you can go with a single oil like those found here:

 DIY Oil Blends

 If you want something a bit more than a single scent, but you’re not up for combining oils and making your own blend, you could always go with a pre-made blend of oils usually referred to as a synergy blend.
-Many companies make synergy blends that you can buy and use in whatever way you choose.

 Here are a few of the most common.

 Finally, carefully pour your herbs into your muslin bag, cloth, or sock and tie it up where it’s not easily opened.
 Not too tight though… you’ll want to be able to get it open to add more oils later on.

 Place it next to your child’s bed where they can’t reach it, but where they’ll be able to smell it well.
 For small children this may be right next to their bed just out of arms reach, but for older children it could be on a table next to their bed.
 Just show the dream pillow to them so that they know all about it and aren’t curious anymore.
 Then remind them not to touch it, but to leave it alone so they can smell it while they sleep and have sweet dreams.
 You don’t want them opening it up in the middle of the night and getting herbs and oils all over their bed!
 What a mess!